-Financing terms will be dictated by expected savings as well as the expected useful life of the installed technologies.
-Subsequent service account holders would pay the tariff as part of their energy bill, with SCE giving notice of the tariff upon account change.
-Pauses in active account status at a site would pause the investment recovery period.
-If the technology becomes non-operational for reasons other than customer negligence or wrongdoing, the tariff service charge would end, and SCE would seek reimbursement from the program implementer, with ratepayer funds as a backup.
-160
+Financing terms will be dictated by expected savings as well as the expected useful life of the installed technologies.158 Subsequent service account holders would pay the tariff as part of their energy bill, with SCE giving notice of the tariff upon account change.159 Pauses in active account status at a site would pause the investment recovery period.
+If the technology becomes non-operational for reasons other than customer negligence or wrongdoing, the tariff service charge would end, and SCE would seek reimbursement from the program implementer, with ratepayer funds as a backup.160

 SCE states that it is considering giving current customers of record or property owners the option to pay off all unbilled TOB cost recovery charges (pay off the technologies) at once prior to transition of service to a new customer.
-Service would be disconnectable, consistent with any current standards regarding lack of payment.
-Partial energy bill payments would be allocated proportionally between the TOB service charge and the other energy charges on the bill.